yuanqing/rampage/README.md

  * ]
  */
 ```

+Note that a new array is returned; the original `arr` is unchanged.

 Pass in `opts` if you want to create previous/next links or customise the structure of each page: